Jam Hsiao: Acting career

 In 2010, Jam Hsiao joined the cast of a movie, The Killer Who Never Kills, based on a series of novels by popular Taiwanese novelist Giddens Ko.
 In the film, he plays the leading role, the titular Killer Who Never Kills, Ouyang Bonsai, and wrote the film's theme song.
 Released in 2011, the movie was a box office success, and he won the Best New Actor Award in the 31st Hong Kong Golden Film Awards in 2012.

 Hsiao played the lead role of as the "Master of all Geeks" in his second film, romantic-comedy movie My Geeky Nerdy Buddies, directed by Kevin Chu alongside China artistes Jiang Shuying and Xie Na.
 It was released on 10 July 2014 in Mainland China and Taiwan.

 Personal life

-In June 2023, Jam Hsiao announced his engagement to his manager Summer Lin, whom he had secretly dated for 16 years.
+In June 2023, Hsiao announced his engagement to his manager Summer Lin, whom he had secretly dated for 16 years.
 They married in October.

 Controversy

-Since 2021, Jam Hsiao has caused controversy in Taiwan for his pro-unification views.
+Since 2021, Hsiao has caused controversy in Taiwan for his pro-unification views.
 In January 2022, Hsiao, along with other two Taiwanese and two Chinese singers, took part in a pop song "We Sing the Same Song", which is interpreted to promote unification between China and Taiwan.
 The same month, during an interview about his performance of a song, "The Yellow River, The Yangtze River", on CCTV’s Spring Festival Gala, Hsiao said: "I believe that there are many friends in Taiwan who miss their hometown very much, so when you hear this song, if you have the opportunity, you must come back to your home to take a look."